sgireddy/SHACKSparkKafkaCassandra/readme.md

 9. Create Kafka topic

         kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic promo-efficiency
+   To Delete the topic or purge the queue (<a href='http://stackoverflow.com/questions/16284399/purge-kafka-queue/30833940#30833940'> stackoverflow link </a>)

+    Tested in Kafka 0.8.2, for the quick-start example: First, Add one line to server.properties file under config folder:

+        delete.topic.enable=true
+    then, you can run this command:

+        bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic promo-efficiency

 10. Play with Kafka from console <br>
     To produce messages: